Hobo with a Shotgun

-Hobo with a Shotgun is a 2011 exploitation black comedy action film directed by Jason Eisener and written by John Davies.
+Hobo with a Shotgun is a 2011 exploitation black comedy vigilante film directed by Jason Eisener and written by John Davies.
 Based on Eisener's fictitious trailer of the same name from Grindhouse (2007), it is the second feature-length adaptation of a fictitious Grindhouse trailer, following Robert Rodriguez's Machete (2010).

 Hobo with a Shotgun premiered at the Sundance Film Festival on January 21, 2011, on March 25 in Canada, and on May 6 in the United States.
 The film received mixed reviews from critics and has become a cult film.